Updated: July 22, 2022 by Jennifer Munsell

 A full display of dominance includes puffing up the beard and the air pouches along the sides of the body.
 This is to make the bearded dragon (usually male) seem much larger and more intimidating.

-Unfortunately for the show off, it also takes a lot of effort, and the bearded dragon may breathe heavily afterwards in order to catch their breath back.
+Unfortunately the show can take a lot of effort, and the bearded dragon may breathe heavily afterwards in order to catch their breath back.

 Just like when they are exercising, monitor your bearded dragon’s ‘recovery time’ until they start breathing normally again.
 Record the time so you can have it on hand if you catch them breathing heavily for an unknown reason and need to know when to start worrying.

-While breathing heavily may be a normal occurrence, in some cases, it can be a cause for concern.
+While breathing heavily may be a normal occurrence, in some cases, it can also be a sign of abnormal behavior and potentially serious health issues.
 Bearded dragons breathe heavily when they are stressed, have taken water into their lungs, or are suffering from respiratory distress.

 1. Breathing Heavily Due to Stress